 - Live trees are generally removed only when required to protect the public safety, when they interfere with construction, or detract from the quality of the landscape. - Diseased trees are generally treated where the possibility of recovery is reasonable.
-Should the disease be irrecoverable, the tree will be removed for the publics' safety. - Trees may only be removed after consultation with the Campus Tree Advisory Committee. - A tree that is removed shall be replaced with the same species or cultivar in the same location if: - o The stump can be removed to the extent necessary to replant. - o There are no utility or location conflicts. - o The species is not on the list of Prohibited trees - Notification: The campus community will be notified of the removal of significant trees by the Office of Sustainability via the Inside WFU portal.
-Notification will include reasons for removal and photos of the tree to be removed.
+Should the disease be irrecoverable, the tree will be removed for the publics' safety. - Trees may only be removed after consultation with the Campus Tree Advisory Committee. - To protect the health of campus trees, non-native invasive tree species (Appendix A) that are currently on campus will be removed procedurally at the University Arborist's discretion, and replaced when possible with appropriate species. - A tree that is removed shall be replaced with an appropriate species or cultivar in the same location if: - \circ $\,$ The stump can be removed to the extent necessary to replant. - There are no utility or location conflicts. - The species is not on the list of Prohibited trees - There is adequate space to sustain a tree - Notification: The campus community will be notified of the removal of significant trees by the Office of Sustainability via the Inside WFU portal.
+Notification will include reasons for removal and photos of the tree to be removed. - Once a tree is identified to be removed, the Director or Manager of Landscaping Services and/or the University Arborist will confer with the Facilities Planning and Construction In House Construction Manager to discuss whether the tree would be a candidate for reuse as millwork, furniture, or other handmade items.
+If so, then a removal plan would be developed with the vendor contracted to remove the tree, such that the tree is cut appropriately for this use and delivered so that it can be milled into usable boards.